13 Tips About Retropie That Will Impress Your Friends

 11 – Use the original controllers

-Here is another hardware tip that will improve your game play and impress your friends too :).
+Here is another hardware tip to improve your gameplay and impress your friends.

 I highly recommend using original controllers when you play retro games.